 Customer engagement is one of the smartest keys for customer retention and the best way to do restaurant marketing.
 You need to start talking to your customers and listening to what they are saying to keep them engaged.

-Making customers feel important and assuring them that their opinions matter is an excellent tool.
+Making customers feel valued, and assuring them that their opinions matter is an excellent tool.

 c) Social Media- Customer engagement has become inevitably easier with social media platforms.
 Apart from your brand’s official pages on Facebook, Twitter, Instagram, and LinkedIn, online review sites provide vast engagement opportunities for food lovers.
 Make sure you are available to be reached out on all the relevant social media platforms and also make sure that you respond to all your customers.
 Give special attention to negative remarks and reviews, and ensure you handle criticism smartly and also offer compensation where required.